-Prerequisites: DMA 010-020 or MAT 060 or MAT 003, DRE 097 or RED 090 or ENG 002 or ENG 111
+Prerequisites: DMA 010-020 or MAT 060 or MAT 003 or BSP 4003, DRE 097 or RED 090 or

 This course introduces economic analysis of aggregate employment, income, and prices.
 Topics include major schools of economic thought; aggregate supply and demand; economic measures, fluctuations, and growth; money and banking; stabilization techniques; and international trade.
 Upon completion, students should be able to evaluate national economic components, conditions, and alternatives for achieving socioeconomic goals.